sheidin/fillable/README.md

 # Generate fillable attribute for eloquent models

-This package will help you to fill the fillabel attribute within eloquent model
+This package will help you to fill the fillabel attribute within the Laravel eloquent model

 ## Installation